theany-org/clockman/CONTRIBUTING.md

 ## Recognition

 Contributors will be recognized in our README and release notes.
-Thank you for helping make TrackIt better!
+Thank you for helping make Clockman better!

 ---